techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

         auto_mapping: true
 ```

-Move this to the dev config file: `app/config/config_dev.yml`.

-In `app/config/config_prod.yml` we need the configuration to be slightly different.
-Paste the following into the bottom of that file:
+Move this piece of Yaml configuration to the dev config `app/config/config_dev.yml` file.
+Then, in the `app/config/config_prod.yml` file, you need the configuration to be slightly different.
+Paste the following into the bottom of this file:

 ```yml
 # Doctrine Configuration